woqs/number-to-french/README.md

 # Number To French Converter

-Translate from an array of int to a french translated string
+Translate from an array of int to an array of french translated strings, can go to billions

+The array of integers is stored in the `inputValues.php` file

+Output is printed in the console

+## Prod

-## Requirements
+### Requirements

 * php 8.1

-## Local Usage
+### Local Usage

 `make install` : install the dependencies